StatisticalRethinkingJulia/StructuralCausalModels.jl/docs/src/introduction.md

 A lot!

-1. Provide methods to generate Dagitty, GraphViz and LightGraph plots from the DAG model.
+1. GraphViz (and LightGraph?) plots from the DAG model.
-2. Investigate other ways to represent a DAG (vs. the current Dict formulation).
+2. @DAG (vs. the current Dict formulation).
 3. Method `adjustment_sets(dag, paths)` - options for conditioning
 4. Method `impliedConditionalIndependencies()`
-5. Investigate Lightgraphs.jl to display the DAGs.
-6. Documentation, documentation, ...
-7. Examples in docs
-8.  ...
-9. Interoperability of methods with Dagitty and ggm?
-10. DAG constructors (no df, just adjancency matrix, ...)
-11. Ancestral_graph and debug versions, add DAG argument version once 8 is done
-12. Other mixed graphs based on Sadeghi work for ggm
+7. Other mixed graphs based on Sadeghi work for ggm
-13. ...
+8. Documentation
+9. Tests

 More testing: